npm/npm/doc/cli/npm.md

 ## DEVELOPER USAGE

-If you're using npm to develop and publish your code, check out the following help topics:
+If you’re using npm to develop and publish your code, check out the following help topics:

 * json:
   Make a package.json file.
 See `package.json(5)`.
 * link:
-  For linking your current working code into Node's path, so that you don't have to reinstall every time you make a change.
+  For linking your current working code into Node’s path, so that you don’t have to reinstall every time you make a change.
 Use `npm link` to do this.
 * install:
-  It's a good idea to install things if you don't need the symbolic link.
+  It’s a good idea to install things if you don’t need the symbolic link.
   Especially, installing other peoples code from the registry is done via `npm install`
 * adduser: